TheNeg0t1ator/TheNeg0t1ator/README.md

 ### Languages I speak:

 - C and VHDL
-- HTML, CSS, and Bootstrap 5
+- HTML, CSS
-- PHP, Ajax, SQL, and JavaScript
+- Ajax, SQL, and JavaScript

 ### Tools I use: